$250 DEPOSIT TO SAVE MY SPOT

 Still have questions?
 No worries, we'd love to help!
 Email: email@example.com or call 607-222-1726

-"Sean, Jess, and Juju really made their resort feel like they were opening up their home to us.
+"Sean and the staff really made their resort feel like they were opening up their home to us.
 That's exactly what I wanted going away on a long trip away from my family.
 I'm happy I stayed at their lodge instead of at a fancy resort :) They were so kind to accommodate extra rides for us, and even bought us ice cream!" - Kathleen

 We know that some people want to lounge around, read a book, and rest on vacation, while others want to explore the favorite activities of the locals, so we've added these adventures 'a la carte' - pricing is approximate, and may vary slightly closer to the trip: